Skip to main content

 Working Safely at Home

-This guidance aims to support you to work safely and effectively, whilst home working, and in line with the QMUL Hybrid Working Policy and Procedure.
+This guidance aims to support you to work safely and effectively, whilst home working, either in the UK or outside of the UK.

 • In a way that avoids any awkward actions (e.g., lifting, reaching, twisting, or bending).